IBM/mlapp/README.md

 MLApp is a Python library for building machine learning and AI solutions that are consistent, integrated and production-ready.

+- **Versatile**: Applicable towards a wide variety of use cases including statistical modeling, machine learning, deep learning and even optimization.
+Developers can install and use their favorite Python packages (scikit-learn, xgboost etc.) easily as part of their MLApp projects.
-- **Project scaffolding**: Generates opinionated file structure that enforces modern engineering standards and improves readability across solutions
+- **Project scaffolding**: Generates opinionated file structure that enforces modern engineering standards and improves readability across solutions.
-- **Embedded with MLOps**: Standardize the way models and their metadatas are registered, stored and deployed
+- **Embedded with MLOps**: Standardizes the way models and their metadatas are registered, stored and deployed.
-- **Asset boilerplates**: Pre-built model templates that can be easily customized to accelerate development of common use cases
+- **Asset boilerplates**: Pre-built model templates that can be easily customized to accelerate development of common use cases.
-- **Data science utilities**: Extendable set of utilities (feature selection, autoML and other areas) increasing developer productivity
+- **Data science utilities**: Extendable set of utilities (feature selection, autoML and other areas) increasing developer productivity.
-- **Connectors**: Easily connect to common data and analytics services
+- **Connectors**: Easily connect to common data and analytics services.
-- **Deployment integration**: Applications built using MLApp can easily be deployed on platforms such as Kubernetes, Azure Machine Learning and others
+- **Deployment integration**: Applications built using MLApp can easily be deployed on platforms such as Kubernetes, Azure Machine Learning and others.

 ## Getting started